 Technology has become a part of most people‘s lives, including seniors and aging adults.
 As they navigate computers, tablets and cellphones, people in this age group have begun to rely on apps to help them complete tasks, remember obligations, secure safety and maintain general health and wellness.
 According to the family-oriented website SeniorLiving.org, here are six of the top applications for older adults:

 Founded in 2013 by Yale University student Jacob Cramer, Love For Our Elders was inspired by his endless love for his grandparents.
 Cramer recalls his wonderful memories of his grandparents, and when his grandfather passed he began volunteering at a local seniors living community to honor him.
 Some of the community residents would share with Cramer that he was their only visitor.

 According to a 2016 United States Centers for Disease Control and Prevention report, the prevalence of autism spectrum disorder (ASD) among 11 surveillance sites was 1 in 54 among 8-year-old children.
 The report also found ASD diagnoses in all racial, ethnic and socioeconomic groups.
-As the identification of ASD becomes more common across the world, the month of April has become a designated observance for World Autism Month.
 The autism advocacy organization founded in 2005, Autism Speaks, established World Autism Month to focus on sharing stories and providing opportunities to increase understanding and acceptance of people with autism, fostering worldwide support.